 Summer: Funded Community Experiences

 You will complete a community engagement experience (direct service or community-based internship) which fits your interest, skills, and schedule.
-Student are expected to spend at least 60 hours on this experience and will receive at least $800 in support of their work.
-You may either develop your own experience in partnership with a community organization or apply for an existing program or internship (which may require a greater time commitment and provide greater funding).
+You are expected to spend at least 60 hours on this experience and will receive at least $800 in support of your work.
+You may either develop your own experience in partnership with a community organization, or apply for an existing program or internship (which may require a greater time commitment and provide greater funding).

 Fall: Community Engagement on Campus (1 credit course)Tuesdays 4-4:50